 At Errol Street Chiropractic Centre we use an advanced scientiﬁc system called Chiropractic BioPhysics (CBP).

 Through BioPhysics technique, we assess what is happening with your spine and choose the best form of treatment for you.
 The CBP treatment is the structural rehabilitation that aims to bring the spine closer to ideal alignment.

 The normal spine has three distinct curves at the neck, ribcage and lower back which act as shock absorbers, providing balance and maintaining nerve integrity.
 Our goal at Errol Street Chiropractic is to use CBP analysis and techniques to pinpoint any changes in spinal alignment and make corrections to bring your spine closer to correct alignment.

 Why is CBP our preferred treatment?

-Because it is the most researched, advanced, results-oriented and effective chiropractic technique, and stands at the leading edge of chiropractic advancements.
+Because Chiropractic BioPhysics is the most researched, advanced, results-oriented and effective chiropractic technique, standing at the leading edge of chiropractic advancements.
 CBP combines biology, physiology, physics, geometry and anatomy to identify and quantify the causes of your pain, discomfort, loss of mobility and altered health.
-That means your diagnosis – and treatment – will be based on sound scientiﬁc and chiropractic information, with a way to objectively measure your progress.
+That means your diagnosis and treatment will be based on sound scientiﬁc and chiropractic information, with a way to objectively measure your progress.